 WW2 British Royal Navy Officer's Sword,

-J N Wilson, HMS Hood, for sale
+J N Wilson, HMS Hood, Sold

 In good condition, the WW2 British Royal Navy Officer's Sword